This election is so important. Here's what you need to know about voting in Michigan.

 2) Get a Ballot to Vote By Mail

 You have the right to vote by mail (as an absent voter) in every election.
-Voting by mail is easy, convenient, and secure.
-During the outbreak of COVID-19, voting by mail also enables you to stay home and safe while still making your voice heard.
+Voting by mail is easy, convenient, and secure, and enables you to stay home and safe during COVID-19 while still making your voice heard.

 Michigan's Secretary of State mailed Absent Voter Ballot Applications to every registered Michigan voter.
+Ballots will be mailed out starting 40 days before the election (September 24).
 Have you filled out and returned your application to your city or township clerk?
 If not, do it now!
-Deadline to return the completed application to your clerk is 5 PM the Friday before the election.
+The deadline to return the completed application is 5 PM the Friday before the election, but don't wait until the last minute!

 Do you need an application?
 Download one here.